"THE ROYAL SCAM"

 a nice stab at tinsel town

-yes we can dream, we can go back as a race and choose our own dreams rather than the fabricated celluloid offerings
+yes we can dream, we can go back as a race and choose our own dreams rather

 that flicker dimmly on a white screen